How does this medication work? What will it do for me?

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

 This medication is available as a 0.5% cream, a 0.5% ointment, and a 0.5% lotion.

 How should I use this medication?

-Hydrocortisone topical preparations (i.e., cream, lotion, ointment, or scalp solution) should be applied to the affected area in a thin film not more than 3 or 4 times a day.
+Hydrocortisone topical preparations (i.e., cream, lotion, or ointment) should be applied to the affected area in a thin film not more than 2 to 3 times a day.
 Your doctor may also suggest to apply only 1 to 2 times a day.
 Take care not to get this medication in your eyes.
 Wash your hands after applying the medication.
-Do not wrap the area where the medication has been applied so that it can breathe, unless instructed to do so by your doctor.
-Use this medication for a maximum of 7 days.
-If symptoms persist longer than 7 days, consult a doctor.
+Do not use a non-breathing wrapping on the area where the medication has been applied unless instructed to do so by your doctor.
+Use this medication for a maximum of 4 weeks.
+If symptoms persist longer than 7 days, consult your doctor.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.

 In all cases, the smallest amount of topical hydrocortisone that provides relief from the skin condition should be used for the shortest possible length of time, to avoid unnecessary side effects.